Kroger to buy Roundy's to expand in Midwest

 The grocer will also gain presence in new markets such as Milwaukee, Madison and Northern Wisconsin and expand in the Chicago area, where it operates Ralphs and Food 4 Less stores.

-Kroger is facing increasing competition from traditional grocers such as Supervalu Inc (SVU.N) and Albertsons, as well as losing sales to mass market chains such as Wal-Mart Stores Inc (WMT.N) and Target Corp (TGT.N), which are expanding their grocery and fresh foods businesses.
+Kroger is facing increasing competition not only from traditional grocers such as Supervalu Inc (SVU.N) and Albertsons but is also losing sales to mass market chains such as Wal-Mart Stores Inc (WMT.N) and Target Corp (TGT.N), which are expanding their grocery and fresh foods businesses.

 Roundy's, which has not turned a profit in the past three quarters, generates about 65 percent of its sales in Wisconsin.

-Roundy's blamed store openings by competitors for a drop in its third-quarter same-store sales and weaker-than-expected results.
+The company, which reported third-quarter results on Wednesday, blamed store openings by competitors for a drop in same-store sales and weaker-than-expected revenue and profit.

-Kroger plans to finance the transaction with debt, and refinance Roundy's existing debt of $646 million.
+Kroger said it would finance the transaction with debt, and refinance Roundy's existing debt of $646 million.

-The grocer expects the deal to add slightly to earnings in the first year after closing, and sees costs savings of about $40 million over time.
+The grocer said it expects the deal to add slightly to earnings in the first year after closing, and sees costs savings of about $40 million over time.

-BofA Merrill Lynch and Sagent were Kroger's financial advisers, while J.P.
+BofA Merrill Lynch and Sagent Advisors are financial advisers to Kroger, while J.P.
 Morgan Securities is advising Roundy's.
 Weil, Gotshal & Manges is legal adviser to Kroger, while Kirkland & Ellis is advising Roundy's.

-(Reporting by Ramkumar Iyer and Abhijith G in Bengaluru and Lauren Hirsch in New York; Editing by Ted Kerr and Gopakumar Warrier)
+(Reporting by Ramkumar Iyer and Abhijith G in Bengaluru; Editing by Maju Samuel and Ted Kerr)